OyvindSabo/compendiums/tdt4136-introduction-to-artificial-intelligence/06-agents-that-reason-logically.md

 # 6.3 Representation, Reasoning and Logic

+### Entailment
+To generate new sentences that are necessarily true, given that the old sentences are true is called entailment, and mirrors the relation of one fact following from another.

 ### Inference
 The terms **"reasoning"** and **"inference"** are generally used to cover any process by which conclusions are reached.